kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-13-revisioning.md

 ## Replacing Paths to Assets

-The last step of my production build is to replace all occurrences of assets with a revisioned file name in all files.
+The last step of my production build is to replace all occurrences of assets with a revised file name in all files.

 This task will need `gulp-rev-collector` to replace the paths names to assets: